OpenBB-finance/OpenBB/website/content/terminal/menus/common/ta.md

 ---
 title: Technical Analysis
-description: Learn how to use our comprehensive technical analysis tools to understand the trend patterns and market sentiment of various assets.
+description: "Learn how to use our comprehensive technical analysis tools to understand" the trend patterns and market sentiment of various assets.
 Get insights on moving averages, oscillating signals, directional strength, price band volatility, volume analysis and even use custom indicators.
 Make better trading decisions with our